<?xml version="1.0" encoding="UTF-8" ?>

 </p>

-<p>Salary: &#163;26,093 to &#163;28,031 per annum, pro rata<br/> The point of entry will depend upon relevant qualifications and experience.</p>
+<p>Salary: &#163;26,093 to &#163;28,031 per annum, pro rata<br/> The point of entry will be dependent upon relevant qualifications and experience</p>

 ]]></description>